-Legends claim that St Cuthman, a Saxon saint, was wheeling his invalid mother in a handcart when it broke.
-St Cuthman believed this was a sign from God that he should establish a church close by.
+Legends claim that St Cuthman, a Saxon saint, was wheeling his invalid mother in a handcart when its rope broke.
+He believed this was a sign from God that he should establish a church close by.

 St Cuthman is depicted in three stained glass windows in St Andrew’s and St Cuthmans’s Church in Steyning.
-He is there as a shepherd, as a builder and with his mother in a handcart (in the photo)
+He is there as a shepherd, as a builder and with his mother in a handcart.

-St Cuthman could have had royal blood as Alfred the Great’s father Ethelwulf was buried in the churchyard in 858.
+He might have had royal blood, as Alfred the Great’s father Ethelwulf was buried in the churchyard in 858.

 You can also see a modern sculpture of the saint opposite the church, which was made to commemorate the millennium.